CFO Wiki

 Predicting SaaS Demand with Leading Indicators

-TL;DR: Leading indicators predict future revenue before it shows up in bookings or MRR.
+Leading indicators predict future revenue before it shows up in bookings or MRR.
 Track metrics like website traffic, free trial signups, qualified leads, and pipeline coverage 60-90 days before revenue hits.
 When leading indicators trend down, you know revenue will soften in 2-3 months and can adjust spending before the problem becomes a crisis.
+Adjusting spending early helps protect cash flow and maintain financial stability.
 When leading indicators surge, you can invest ahead of growth.
 Most SaaS companies only watch lagging indicators (revenue, bookings) and react months too late.
 Build a dashboard of 5-7 leading indicators that predict your business 60-90 days forward and review them weekly.

 Why Lagging Indicators Keep You Blind

 Every month, we talk with SaaS companies that are surprised their revenue is slowing.
-They’re surprised because they’re only watching revenue, bookings, and MRR.
+They’re surprised because they’re only watching revenue, bookings, and MRR—often missing out on key financial red flags.
 These are all lagging indicators that tell you what already happened.

 Revenue recognized this month was earned from contracts signed 1-3 months ago (or 6-12 months ago for annual contracts).
 Bookings this month came from pipeline that was built 30-60 days ago.
 MRR growth reflects sales productivity from last quarter.